google/digitalbuildings/tools/explorer/README.md

 ## Pip

 1. Run `python3 -m pip install --upgrade pip` to ensure that your Python package management tools are up-to-date.
-2. Run `python3 -m pip install -r requirements.txt ` from the following directories, in order:
+2. Run `python3 -m pip install -r requirements.txt ` from the following directory digitalbuildings/tools/explorer.
-* digitalbuildings/tools/validators/ontology_validator
-* digitalbuildings/tools/validators/instance_validator
-* digitalbuildings/tools/explorer

 ### Setup
 To install the dependencies, please run `python setup.py install` from the following directories, in order: